What can be done to stop penetrating damp entering walls?

 Damp can enter the inner cavity leaf, if bridging occurs, sometimes this happens when retrospective cavity wall insulation has been fitted, when the wall ties are contaminated with mortar or the cavity is narrow and compacted with debris, etc.

-Energy performance certificates (EPC) surveys will trigger a recommendation for cavity wall insulation, ( if it has not been done already that is, most houses have been retro treated with blown in mineral wool) For renewables such as photovoltaics and the feed-in tariff, and now the private landlords Minimum Energy Efficiency Standards rating (E) Energy performance certificates have to be issued and certain energy ratings have to be achieved.
-This can mean homeowners have to have the cavity wall insulation treatment
+Energy performance certificates (EPC) surveys will trigger a recommendation for cavity wall insulation, ( if it has not been done already that is, most houses have been retro-treated with blown-in mineral wool) Private landlord’s Minimum Energy Efficiency Standards rating (at the time of writing E)

 Filling a wall cavity can be very beneficial for energy efficiency reasons and can save a lot of money in heating bills but before a wall is drilled and glass wool is blown in, the walls should be inspected and checked to make sure they will not allow water to enter.